turingschool/curriculum/source/projects/jscontact.markdown

 We said that helpers are good for computation-style tasks.
 We're not doing any computation here, and as we add more markup with the links it becomes a bigger and bigger pain to write the helper and the tests.

 It's time to pull our helper and replace it with a partial.
 We'll need a new approach to testing.
-Let's open the @phone_numbers_helper_spec.rb@ and comment the whole thing out.
-Then go into @phone_numbers_helper.rb@ and comment it out too.
+Let's open the `phone_numbers_helper_spec.rb` and comment the whole thing out.
+Then go into `phone_numbers_helper.rb` and comment it out too.
 On a real project, I'd delete each.

 #### How do you test partials?